vgiles/acmc21-website/static/proceedings/proceedings-print.md

 audience can engage and investigate the creation of the illusion, and in doing so, the veracity of their experience

-# Post-Politics and the Aesthetic Imagination Proposal; Dissensus, Refusal and Participatory Music: Negation and Rupture in Crowd in C
+# Eric C Lemmon: Post-Politics and the Aesthetic Imagination Proposal; Dissensus, Refusal and Participatory Music: Negation and Rupture in Crowd in C

-### Eric C Lemmon

 ## Abstract